-Scotland is home to some of the most beautiful and serene ski destinations in the world, with skiers from all around the world visiting the slopes every year.
+Scotland is home to some of the most beautiful and serene ski destinations in the world, with skiers from all over visiting the slopes every year.

 Worldwide ski fanatics, Scottish locals and other Brits can all easily make use of these top destinations.
 Indoor or outdoor, there are plenty of different options available to get to grips with the skis and indulge in some fun snowsports at your leisure with family and friends.